Table of contents

 FOMO is a driver for so many sales during festive seasons.
 We all have been there.
 It’s exclusive and persuasive enough to remove the friction of purchase and make people buy.

-Airbnb does this really well with their Airbnb Experiences feature.
+Airbnb does this well with its Airbnb Experiences feature.
 With this feature, users can book unique activities and tours led by locals.
 When a user shares photos and the experiences they had on their social handles, it creates a FOMO in their friends.

 This works in favor of Airbnb as a brand & the locals who gave Airbnb users that experience.